 Should StubHub be sold, it would represent a tidal shift in the US sports ticketing landscape.
 The company has official relationships with hundreds of pro and college teams and leagues, notably Major League Baseball and the National Football League, and it has also helped spur industry adoption of mobile-based ticketing.
 A StubHub sale would likely fetch at least several billion dollars.

-StubHub, meanwhile, generated $264m (€235m) in revenue for its first fiscal quarter ended June 30, up 7 per cent from the comparable period last year, and $1.1bn in gross sales, up 5 per cent.
+StubHub, meanwhile, generated $264m (€235m) in revenue for its second fiscal quarter ended June 30, up 7 per cent from the comparable period last year, and $1.1bn in gross sales, up 5 per cent.
 Company executives in part credited longer playoff series in both the National Basketball Association and National Hockey League, and additional resulting sales from those extra games, as well as strong markets for the Champions League final and Women’s World Cup for the growth.